Inquiry into the Education and Training Inspectorate (ETI)

 - Consider what priorities and actions need to be taken to improve ETI’s approach to the school improvement process including the need for enhanced powers; alternative measures of achievement; improved governance; and transparency; and

 - Report to the Assembly on its findings and recommendations by January 2014.

 The closing date for written submissions from all stakeholders has passed.
 Over 50 written submissions have been received and these are now being considered by the Committee.
 You can view the written submissions here.
 The Committee has also published departmental correspondence and additional information.

-The Committee for Education has now concluded taking oral and written evidence in relation to its Inquiry, and expects to publish its report after Easter Recess 2014.
+The Committee for Education has concluded taking oral and written evidence in relation to its Inquiry, and has now published it's report which is available here.